Suspects sought in sending of package bombs to top US Democrats, Trump critics

-WASHINGTON/NEW YORK (Reuters) - U.S. authorities were hunting on Thursday for suspects in the sending of package bombs to high-profile Democrats in what has been called a terrorist act that has raised tensions in a nation already polarized ahead of elections in less than two weeks.
+WASHINGTON/NEW YORK, Oct 25 (Reuters) - U.S. authorities were hunting on Thursday for suspects in the sending of package bombs to high-profile Democrats in what has been called a terrorist act that has raised tensions in a nation already polarized ahead of elections in less than two weeks.

 At least eight suspicious parcels were intercepted before reaching any intended recipients, who included former U.S. President Barack Obama, former Secretary of State and presidential candidate Hillary Clinton and Obama’s attorney general Eric Holder.